-FOR SEAGOING VESSELS
+FOR SEAGOING VESSELS EXTRA REPORTING

-(= before unmooring in lock or at terminal) on VHF channel 85. before leaving Message:
+(= before unmooring in lock or at terminal) on VHF channel 85. before leaving name of the vessel Message: position loading/discharging sequences, berthing positions, etc. This channel is not monitored by the VTS centre.
+Von-nautical information between barges concerning